Turtleback tomb: In the Ryūkyū Islands

-In a fictionalized description of a turtleback tomb in the eponymous novel by Tatsuhiro Ōshiro (where much of the action happens inside such a tomb), the tomb's floor space is 150 square feet.
+In a fictionalized description of a turtleback tomb in the eponymous short story, "Turtleback Tombs" or "亀甲墓", by Tatsuhiro Ōshiro (where much of the action happens inside such a tomb), the tomb's floor space is 150 square feet.
 Inside the tomb, urns with the bones of deceased ancestors stand on multiple rows of stone shelves, in the order of seniority.
 The doorway of the tomb is closed with a massive stone, serving as a door.

 In the spring of 1945, during the Battle of Okinawa, many Okinawan civilians sought refuge from the naval bombardment of the island inside their ancestors' turtleback tombs, just like the characters of Ōshiro's short novel.
 Later, many of these tombs were also used by the Japanese defenders of the islands.
 The image became iconic enough for a local novelist, Tatsuhiro Ōshiro, to name a novel after these turtleback tombs.
 (Kame kōbaka, 1966).

 Fighting for the turtleback tombs is mentioned in the accounts of American soldiers as well.